Blue Jackets vs. Bruins: Betting Trends, Odds, Advanced Stats

 Blue Jackets Advanced Stats

-- The Blue Jackets went 2-7-1 in its past 10 games, including a 7-3-0 line against the spread during that span.
+- Columbus owns a 7-3-0 line versus the spread while finishing 4-6-0 straight up in its last 10 games.

-- Columbus has hit the over in six of its last 10 outings.
+- In its past 10 games, Columbus has gone over the total four times.

-- The Blue Jackets and their opponents have combined to score an average of 6.6 goals over their last 10 games, 0.6 more than the 6 over/under in this matchup.
+- The Blue Jackets and their opponents have combined to score an average of 6.6 goals in their last 10 games, 0.6 more than the 6 over/under in this matchup.

-- During their past 10 games, Blue Jackets' game goal totals average 7.6 goals, the same as their season-long game scoring average.
+- Over the past 10 games, the Blue Jackets and their opponents averaged 0.2 more goals than their season game score average of 7.7 goals.

-- The Blue Jackets' 76 total goals conceded (3.4 per game) rank 30th in the NHL.
+- The Blue Jackets have allowed 84 total goals (3.4 per game) to rank 27th.

 Watch the NHL on Max with the B/R Sports Add-On